SatarupaBasu/Food-Mania/README.md

 # Food-Mania
-This is an interface of a restaurant made by HTML,CSS,JAVASCRIPT.
-It is a simple interface of a restaurant website with a login,home category and about page.
+This is an interface of a food delivery website made by HTML,CSS,JAVASCRIPT consists of login,home category and about page.